brunofpereira/docker-wordpress/README.md

 # docker-wordpress
-Easy way to run WordPress in an isolated enviroment
+Easy way to run WordPress in an isolated environment

 ## Usage